× General Contents

 Back in 2019 I first asked for people to contribute some of their own writing, which turned out to be one of my favorite parts of this website.
 After so many years, I realize that I've described many various people but they have not as yet had a chance to describe themselves freely.

 If the person making a submission has appeared in this document before (that I can remember), I will also add a link to their first appearance to their entry.
-I hope that this will widen the look into the mindset of people who hang around in the Homestuck Discord, and in the fandom as a whole.
+I hope that this will widen the look into the mindset of people who have hung around in the Homestuck Discord, and in the fandom as a whole.

 Alice Bowman